hykilpikonna/AquaDX/docs/game_specific_notes.md

 ### Additional notes
 * Match `game.ongeki.version` key in `application.properties` same as your client version.
 This applies to Bright Memory version and up.

+## Card Maker

+### Required patches
+* No TLS
+* No encryption

+### Non-working features
+* Maimai DX
+* O.N.G.E.K.I

+### Additional notes
+* Currently, It only supports Chusan character gacha.
+More support will be added later.
+* Server does not consider gacha rarity and probability weight during card draw.
+* Server returns same hard-coded serial for each cards.
+This is intentional behavior.
+* Due to its high correlation with every game endpoints, this may cease to work after major game version up.